[Edit 12/16/2022:the deadline for submissions is now closed.]

 - Questioning skills

 - Mentoring people

-If I remember correctly, I think I helped 8 or more people decide to change jobs for a better work environment suited to their goals, and several people go it alone as consultants.
+If I remember correctly, in the last round I think I helped 7 or so people decide to change jobs for a better work environment suited to their goals, and several people to start public speaking (some of whom spoke at PASS a few weeks ago!).
 It was hugely satisfying to help so many people with their careers and lives, in a non-technical capacity.

-Now it’s time to do it again, as I haven’t done any public mentoring since 2015, so this blog post serves as a call for prospective mentees!
+Now it’s time to do it again, so this blog post serves as a call for prospective mentees!

 Please read the rest of this post carefully, so you’re clear how this works.
 We’re making a time commitment to each other so I want to be up-front about a few things.

 Here are some rules for how I do this: